Faces (2 Unlimited song): Music video

-A music video was produced to promote the single, directed by British director Nick Burgess-Jones.
-The backdrop of the video depicts a futuristic desert landscape where Ray and Anita are surrounded by machines and screens, where different faces are shown.
+The music video for "Faces" was directed by British director Nick Burgess-Jones and produced by Spidercom Films.
+It was filmed in Park Royal film studio in London.
+The backdrop of the video depicts a futuristic desert landscape where band members Ray Slijngaard and Anita Dels are surrounded by machines and screens, where different faces are shown.
 Sometimes the duo is seen in black-and-white, with the surroundings still in colours.
 "Faces" received heavy rotation on MTV Europe in September 1993.
 There were made two different edits of the video; the rap version and the no rap version.
-The rap version was later published on 2 Unlimited's official YouTube channel in July 2014, and as of December 2022, It had generated more than 1,6 million views.
-Burgess-Jones had previously directed the videos for "No Limit" and "Tribal Dance".
+The rap version of "Faces" was later made available on 2 Unlimited's official YouTube channel in 2014, having generated more than 4 million views on the platform as of early 2025.